 To prevent unauthorized access, Periscope Data has taken a number of steps to ensure that data security is maintained, even in the context of breach.

 Network-level Access Control Lists (ACLs) monitor all network-level transactions, and verify that servers attempting to communicate with each other are authorized to do so.
 These ACLs specify which ports are approved for network communication depending on the individual server’s role in the overall Periscope Data architecture.
 ACLs are analogous to firewalls that operate at the subnet level.
 Engineering access to production systems are secured via SSH keys.
-All customer data, passwords and connection configurations are encrypted.
+Passwords and connection configurations are encrypted.

 - Periscope Data offers SAML-based Single Sign-On functionality.
 We support Okta, OneLogin, and Google Apps SSO providers.

 - Periscope Data requires strong passwords.
 Audit logging lets administrators see when users last logged in and when passwords were last changed.